 - Incomplete community service

-- Moving without reporting to probation officer
+- Moving without reporting to a probation officer

-- Failing to meet with probation officer
+- Failing to meet with a probation officer

-- Travelling without approval
+- Traveling without approval

 - Neglecting to gain employment

 - Failing to pay associated fees and restitution